This red tape and legal issues page is an overview of the items you may be required to cover off as an owner builder.

 This is full to the brim with red tape and, in my opinion, can be mostly avoided, by not hiring and doing it solo!
 Some of the red tape includes paying correct award wages including penalty rates and overtime, calculating and withholding tax, calculating and submitting superannuation, paying workcover premiums, WHS training, providing personal protective gear and maintaining good records about all of the above.

 These ones were somewhat frustrating as they were reliant on each other, in a circular way.
 So finding the correct starting point was the key.
-To get a building (construction permit) I needed an owner builders permit.
+To get a building / construction permit I needed an owner builders permit.
 To get an owner builders permit I needed to do the online training and, have my Development Application approved.

 Tradework and building certificates

 To achieve successful building inspections I needed certificates for plumbing, electrical, waterproofing, gas install, glazing (windows), and showerglass install.
 I also needed a truss certificate, frame engineering plans, slab engineering plans and my Basix energy outcomes.
+All are easy to acquire from certified providers and installers.

 Insurances were required for the build including Construction Insurance, and site Public Liability.
 Workcover premiums as mentioned above.